 Numerous studies have demonstrated the impact of high sugar intake on various metabolic parameters measured in mg/dL:

 - Stanhope, K. L., et al. (2009): Consuming fructose-sweetened, not glucose-sweetened, beverages increases visceral adiposity and lipids and decreases insulin sensitivityInsulin sensitivity refers to how effectively your body’s cells respond to the hormone insulin.
 Imagine insulin as a key that unlocks the door to your cells, allowing sugar (glucose) from your bloodstream to enter and be used for energy.
-Here’s… Read More in overweightObesity is a medical condition where someone has excessive body fat that can negatively affect their health.
+Here’s a breakdown of the term: Etymology and Origin: • Insulin:… Read More in overweightObesity is a medical condition where someone has excessive body fat that can negatively affect their health.
 It’s not just about weight, but also about the amount of fat that accumulates in the body, especially around the belly.
-Etymology: The… Read More/obese humans.
+Etymology: The word “obesity” has a long history, dating back to the… Read More/obese humans.

 - Aeberli, I., et al. (2011): Low to moderate sugar-sweetened beverage consumption impairs glucose and lipid metabolism and promotes inflammationInflammation is your body’s natural response to injury or infection.
-Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other… Read More in healthy young men: a randomized controlled trial.
+Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other names for inflammation in everyday conversation.
+Scientists sometimes use terms… Read More in healthy young men: a randomized controlled trial.

 Additional Information:

 - Interesting Fact: Some countries use mmol/Lmmol/L is a composite unit that combines two measurements: • mmol (millimole): A unit for measuring the amount of a substance.
-Imagine it as a way to count the number of tiny sugar or electrolyte molecules in your blood, like… Read More (millimoles per liter) instead of mg/dL to measure blood glucose and other substances.
+Imagine it as a way to count the number of tiny sugar or electrolyte molecules in your blood, like counting cars on a highway.
+One millimole is a very… Read More (millimoles per liter) instead of mg/dL to measure blood glucose and other substances.

 - Alternative Units: Other units of measurement, like mg/L (milligrams per liter) or mmol/L, may be used depending on the substance being measured and the laboratory’s practices.